Germany to give $1.4 billion to Holocaust survivors globally in 2024

 The amount for each of the additional years was set at approximately $1,370 per person for 2024, $1,425 for 2025, $1,480 for 2026 and $1,534 for 2027.

-The survivors receiving these payments largely include Russian Jews who weren't in camps or ghettos, and aren't eligible for pension programs, the Claims Conference said.
+The survivors receiving these payments largely are Russian Jews who weren't in camps or ghettos, and aren't eligible for pension programs, the Claims Conference said.

 As children they fled the so-called Einsatzgruppen — Nazi mobile killing units charged with murdering entire Jewish communities.
 More than 1 million Jews were killed by these units, which operated largely by shooting hundreds and thousands of Jews at a time and burying them in mass pits.